Efficient Integrated Volatility Estimation in the Presence of Infinite Variation Jumps via Debiased Truncated Realized Variations: Setting and background

 \section{Setting and background}

 In this section, we introduce the model, main assumptions, and some notation.
 We consider a 1-dimensional It\^o semimartingale $X=(X_{t})_{t\in\bR_{+}}$ of the form \eqref{eq:MnMdlX0}, defined on a complete filtered probability space $(\Omega,\sF,(\sF_{t})_{t\in\bR_{+}},\bP)$.
+Since it has no impact on the value of the increments of $X$, for simplicity throughout we assume $X_0=0$.
 We assume the jump component $X^{j}$ can be decomposed into a sum of an infinite-variation process $X^{j,\infty}$ and a finite variation process $X^{j,0}$ given, for $t\in\bR_+$, as

 where $\chi=\{\chi_t\}_{t\geq{}0}$ is an adapted process satisfying appropriate integrability conditions, $J:=(J_{t})_{t\in\bR_{+}}$ is an independent pure-jump L\'{e}vy process with L\'{e}vy triplet $(b,0,\nu)$, $\mathfrak p_0,\mathfrak p_1,$ are Poisson random measures on $\bR_+\times \bR$ with intensities $\mathfrak q_i(ds,dz)=ds\otimes \lambda_i(dz)$, where the $\lambda_i$'s are $\sigma$-finite measures on $\bR$, and $\mathfrak p_1$ is assumed independent of $J$.
 The specific conditions on $\nu$, $\lambda_i$, and on the coefficient processes $\delta_i$, $\chi$, and $\sigma$ are given below.